gambyrne/prework-study-guide/README.md

 ## Description

 This guide was created to support bootcamp students going through pre-work.
-It contains notes on HTML, CSS< git and JavaScript.
+It contains notes on HTML, CSS, git and JavaScript.
 It aims to distill the information into one place for ease of memorising all of the information contained in the pre-learning.

 ## Installation